Developing and Implementing Franchise Audits

 After the audit program has been designed, the candidates selected, and the notices sent, a franchisee should be given a limited amount of time to gather the records for the audit.
 While the franchisee is collecting its documentation, the auditors should be in contact with the franchisee to discuss any questions or concerns regarding the scope of the review, when the review will take place, and the records that will need to be available.
 From the time a franchisee is notified of an intended audit to the actual performance of the review by the audit team, much can be learned.

 The franchisee’s initial reaction will typically determine the cooperation that will be received and the level of concern the auditors will carry with them.
 A franchise system should be prepared for destroyed records, difficulty in scheduling, challenges to the right-to audit, challenges to the records being sought to review and a host of other concerns.
-Once the logistics are worked through, the auditor should arrive and communicate the scope and objective at the initial introduction meeting.
+Once the logistics are worked through, the auditor should communicate the scope and objective at the initial introduction meeting.
 Any questions or concerns can again be addressed, but at this point, the audit process should commence.

 After the Audit